Web series: 2000s

 As broadband bandwidth began to increase in speed and availability, delivering high-quality video over the Internet became a reality.
 In the early 2000s, the Japanese anime industry began broadcasting original net animation (ONA), a type of original video animation (OVA) series, on the Internet.
 Early examples of ONA series include Infinite Ryvius: Illusion (2000), Ajimu (2001), and Mahou Yuugi (2001).

-In 2003, The Spot executive producer and head writer Stewart St. John revived the brand for online audiences with a new cast, and created a separate mobile series to air on Sprint PCS Vision-enabled phones.
-St. John and partner Todd Fisher produced over 2,500 daily videos of the first American mobile phone soap, driving story lines across platforms to the web counterpart, The Spot (2.0).
+In 2002, Matt Jolly (better known as "Krinkels") released the first episode of Madness Combat to Newgrounds.
+The series is still ongoing, with the latest episode "Madness Combat 12: Contravention" released on Twitch in September 2024.

-The same year, Microsoft launched MSN Video, which featured the original web series Weird TV 2000, a spin-off of the syndicated television series Weird TV.
-The web series featured dozens of shorts, comedy sketches, and mini-documentaries produced exclusively for MSN video.
+In 2003, Microsoft launched MSN Video, offering NBC-related content.
+Its web series Weird TV 2000, a spin-off of the syndicated television series Weird TV, featured dozens of shorts, comedy sketches, and mini-documentaries produced exclusively for MSN Video.
 The video-sharing site YouTube was launched in early 2005, allowing users to share television programs.
 YouTube co-founder Jawed Karim said the inspiration for YouTube first came from Janet Jackson's role in the 2004 Super Bowl incident, when her breast was exposed during her performance, and later from the 2004 Indian Ocean tsunami.
 Karim could not easily find video clips of either event online, which led to the idea of a video sharing site.